zeljko019/GYM/README.md

 # GYM
-Gym website, project from the subject "Web programming".
+Gym website, project from the "Web programming".